pepollms/tracker/_doc/op_3_operations.md

-### Generate In-Favor Mock Data
+### Generate In Favor Mock Data

-In-Favor mock data is used during testing to verify computation routines.
+In Favor mock data is used during testing to verify computation routines.
 This procedure creates mock data in the _poll monitoring table_.

 This procedure is not called by the initialization script.